mattetti/mattetti.github.com.old/source/_posts/2012-04-20-mruby-and-mobiruby.markdown

 ### Objective-C is evolving.

 Objective-C is evolving, with the introduction of [ARC](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), memory management became much easier.
 The latest version of clang also granted Objective-C with a nicer syntax thanks to new literals and object subscripting ([read more](http://clang.llvm.org/docs/ObjectiveCLiterals.html)).
-As a matter of fact, Objective-C syntax is getting closer and closer to Ruby's.
-Making the choice to use an alternate harder and harder to make.
+As a matter of fact, Objective-C's syntax is getting closer and closer to Ruby's making the choice to use an alternate much harder.

 ``` objective-c
 // character literals.